United States

 Archival Situation

-The basic archival structure of the United States is provided by the National Archives and Records Administration (NARA), which were created in 1934 and became an independent government agency in 1985.
-In addition to the National Archives, there are many other official and independent archival institutions in the United States, including the United State Holocaust Memorial Museum (USHMM); the American Jewish Joint Distribution Committee (AJDC); the Center for Jewish History; the Tamiment Library & Robert F. Wagner Labor Archives; the Simon Wiesenthal Center Library and Archives; Jacob Rader Marcus Center of the American Jewish Archives; and a number of universities and colleges.
+The repository for the records of the Federal Government of the United States, the National Archives and Records Administration (NARA), created in 1934, became an independent government agency in 1985.
+In addition to the National Archives, there are many other official and independent archival institutions in the United States, including the United State Holocaust Memorial Museum (USHMM); the American Jewish Joint Distribution Committee (AJDC); the Center for Jewish History; the Tamiment Library & Robert F. Wagner Labor Archives; the Simon Wiesenthal Center Library and Archives; the Jacob Rader Marcus Center of the American Jewish Archives; and a number of universities and colleges.
 For more information on these various institutions, see below.

 EHRI Research (Summary)